VimsRocz/IMU/README.md

 ```
 The MATLAB version now calls `run_all_datasets_matlab` so it does not
 require Python.
 Both scripts generate the same output as running
-`python src/run_all_datasets.py --method TRIAD` and validate the fused
+`python src/run_all_methods.py --methods TRIAD` and validate the fused
 trajectory against the common `STATE_X001.txt` file.
 The extended
 summary is written to `results/summary_truth.csv` and includes
 acceleration RMSE, final and maximum errors.